 Did you know that Picasso was also fond of making ceramics?
 Here you can see those exhibits as well.

 Claude Monet's painting of the Waterloo Bridge has an unusual optical effect.
 If you come close to the picture, then it is practically impossible to distinguish anything else but the same tone of random strokes.
 But as you move away, the contours begin to emerge gradually, and from a distance of about two meters, a definite composition appears in front of the viewer.
 Standing like this, you can see the objects sharply separated from the background, and even the movement of the water in the river can be felt.
 No wonder many people call this painting “magical”.

-Moving further along the exhibition on the forth floor, you will face works by Wassily Kandinsky as well as the most famous piece of Kazimir Malevich.
+Moving further along the exhibition on the fourth floor, you will face works by Wassily Kandinsky as well as the most famous piece of Kazimir Malevich.
 They are considered to be the two leading Russian avant-garde artists of the early 20th century, and the founders of abstract art.